Michael Attwell: Career

 He appeared in the 1988 film Buster, based on the life of the Great Train Robber Buster Edwards.

 To supplement his theatre income, Attwell produced cartoon strips for IPC and DC Thomson comics including Bunty, Buster, Whizzer and Chips and The Hotspur.
 As well as acting, between 1981 and 1993 Attwell also had a considerable career as a political cartoonist for several British national newspapers including The Sun, The Sunday People and the News of the World.
 A self-taught artist, Attwell signed himself as Zoke, an amalgam of the names of his children Zoe and Jake.

+In 2002 he played Kenneth in the West End run of Debbie Isitt's The Woman Who Cooked Her Husband at The Ambassadors Theatre.

 Death

 Attwell died in London on the 18 March 2006 aged 63 from complications following heart surgery.
 His life and work was honoured at the British Academy Television Awards in 2006.